12 Nov Pennsylvania’s Medicaid Waiver: The Step by Step Enrollment Guide

 - However, if you disagree with that decision, you have the right to request an appeal hearing

 Still Confused or Have Questions?
 Chosen Family Home Care can help.
-Call us at 267-457-4122 or email us at email@example.com with any inquiries you may have.
-We are glad to help during this process free of charge and without obligation.
+Call us at 267-457-4122 or email us at firstname.lastname@example.org with any inquiries you may have.
+Overall, we are glad to help during this process free of charge and without obligation.